Course Description

 - Email: magitz@ufl.edu

-- About: Dr Gitzendanner’s background is in plant evolutionary genetics and genomics where he uses genetic tools to study the conservation, evolution, and diversity of plants.
-The field is generally computationally intensive, and Matt has worked for 10 years training users how to use HiPerGator and other high-performance computing systems to do the amazing research that is done across the University of Florida campus.
+- About: Dr. Gitzendanner manages the Training and Regulated Data teams for UFIT Research Computing.
+His background is in plant evolutionary genetics and genomics.
+The field is generally computationally intensive, and Matt has worked for over a decade training users how to use HiPerGator and other high-performance computing systems to do the amazing research that is done across the University of Florida campus.

 Arthur Porto